In this section, clicking on an image will usually enlarge it

-It takes a bit of time to set up, and works best with a digital microphone on a headset.
+It takes a bit of time to set up, and works best with a digital microphone on a headset (or a professional microphone setup).
 But once set up, it makes life a lot easier.
 Well worth the effort.

 (Only required for video Logs).
 For a couple of years I have been using Audacity which is open source, and therefore free.
 It is quite adequate for recording for a video Log.

 Good quality recording of sound is vital for a good video, and it can be the most difficult part of the process.
-I now use a digital USB microphone on a headset.
-The quality of the sound recording on my video editor was not good enoug (which is why I installed Audacity), but recently I have started using Cyberlink Wave Editor but only because it is linked to the Cyberlink video editor I am now using, That said it seems to produce quality equal to Audacity.
+I had progressed to a digital USB microphone on a headset.
+The quality of the sound recording on my video editor was not good enough (which is why I installed Audacity).

 Only required if you want to produce a video Log).